kumar-lakshmanan/Sachathya/README.md

 *What does Sachathya mean?*

--Helpful, Servent or friend kind of.
+- Helpful, Servent or friend kind of.

 Name adopted from the book Rig Veda (translation and commentary) by H. H. Wilson